 2. The word rodent comes from a Latin word that means to “gnaw”

-3. Rat Facts: Female rats reproduce as early as 3 months
+3. Rat Facts: Female rats reproduce as early as 3 months old

 A female rat can mate as many as 500 times with various males during a 6 hour period.
 Thus, a pair of rats can reproduce to an astonishing 2,000 descendants in a year!
 It is any wonder that a rat infestation can be difficult to get rid of when they repopulate this quickly?
+This is why rodent fertility control (birth control for rats) was created.

-4. Rodents can tread in water
+4. Rats can tread in water

 5. Rats transmit diseases